giaquyen1995/LyGiaQuyenNotes/README.md

 4. **Data Management**: Integration of Firebase real-time database for saving and fetching notes.
 The database structure has been designed to store notes against the respective usernames.

+5. **Architecture**: The application follows the MVVM (Model-View-ViewModel) architectural pattern.
+This architecture is ideal for SwiftUI applications because it supports two-way data binding, which automatically ensures that the UI is kept in sync with updates to the underlying data.
+Moreover, by separating concerns, it makes the code more maintainable and testable:

+   - **Model**: Represents the data and business logic of the app.
+The models are the data structures used to work with the notes in the Firebase database.
+   - **View**:  The View represents the UI of the app.
+In SwiftUI, views are a function of their state and are updated automatically when their state changes.
+The views in this app include the screens for register, signin, creating notes, and home to displaying the list of notes.
+   - **ViewModel**: The ViewModel serves as a bridge between the Model and the View.
+It exposes the data and commands that the View can use to perform actions.
+This means that the View doesn't need to know anything about the Model, which helps to keep the UI code clean and simple.
+The ViewModels in this app handle operations such as saving and retrieving notes from Firebase.

+   By using the MVVM pattern, the application can achieve a clean, modular design where it's easy to understand how different parts of the code interact, making the codebase easier to maintain and evolve over time.

 ## Time Spent

 The following is an approximation of the time spent during the development: